-In August 2018, Workplace Health and Safety Queensland (WHSQ) and the Department of Transport and Main Roads (DTMR) commenced an enforcement campaign to ensure VLC owners and operators comply with relevant work health and safety and road safety requirements and have adequate controls in place to manage the risk of manually operated stabilisers and/or outriggers extending during travel.
+From 2013 to 2020, Workplace Health and Safety (WHSQ) developed and jointly operated the vehicle loading crane campaign with the Department of Transport and Main Roads (DTMR) and National Heavy Vehicle Regulator (NHVR), The campaign commenced to ensure VLC owners and operators complied with relevant work health and safety and road safety requirements and had adequate controls in place to manage the risk of manually operated stabilisers extending during travel.

-As part of this ongoing campaign, inspectors are taking enforcement action to address unmanaged VLC risks during on-road VLC inspections and assessments of VLC-related work systems.
-Compliance notices have been issued and, in some cases, the use of VLCs has been prohibited until suitable risk controls were implemented.
+As part of this ongoing campaign, inspectors from WHSQ and DTMR undertook enforcement action to address unmanaged VLC risks during on-road VLC inspections and assessments of VLC-related work systems.
+Compliance notices were issued and, in some cases, the use of VLCs was prohibited until suitable risk controls were implemented.

-How you can ensure your crane truck is safe
+How you can ensure your vehicle loading crane is safe